Employment for International Students

 The RVC has an arrangement with a National Insurance Office in Tooting, South London, to make it easy to apply.

 Their address is: 67 Upper Tooting Road, London SW17 7TN.

 Nearest tube: Tooting Bec (Northern Line) or buses 155, 355, 219.

 To make an appointment, call 020 8218 4451 or email: firstname.lastname@example.org

 You will have to take some documents to the interview with you, they must be originals; some examples are: passport, letter from college including your course details, tenancy agreement.

-RVC Bursary payment for 2013/14 is in March 2014, letter will be send out in Jan2014.
+RVC Bursary payment for 2013/14 is in March 2014, letter will be send out from Jan 2014.
 To view correspondence Login

 All your loan emails & documents should always be send to Financialaidoffice@rvc.ac.uk